kevinramage/mockDesigner/doc/usecase/login.md

 }
 ```

-Now must include a condition in our response.
+Now, we must include a condition in our response.
 We will add a new data trigger to generate the error response.
 [More informations about this trigger](https://github.com/kevinramage/mockDesigner/blob/master/doc/dataTrigger.md).
 So now, we have two triggers, one trigger with condition and a second trigger, the default trigger.
 The first trigger will manage the error case, we just have to add a condition to check username parameter equals to 'userAuthFailed'.
 The second trigger will manage the classical case.